clockblocker/deutsch_mindmap/Worter/S/südlichen.md

 [[südlichen]], [[südlicheren]], [[südlichere]], [[südlicheres]], [[südlicheren]], [[südlichedem]], [[südlicherer]], [[südlicheren]]
 '''

 Note: This is the declined form of "südlich", used when the adjective needs to match gender, case, and number of the noun it's describing.
-In this case, it appears to be a declined form (likely in the masculine or neuter genitive/dative case).
+In this case, it appears to be a declined form (likely in the masculine or neuter genitive/dative case)., [[s1 e1]]